zhousc11/ipv6-ddns/README_EN.md

 > **Subdomain** is the host record added at your DNS service provider.
 For instance, if you host `ddns.example.com` on Dnspod and use `ipv6.ddns.example.com` to point to your local IPv6 address, then `ipv6` is your Subdomain.
 If you're hosting `example.com` on Cloudflare and use `ipv6.ddns.example.com` to point to your local IPv6 address, then `ipv6.ddns` is your Subdomain.

-> **Important:** Directly using the Domain to point to your local IPv6 address isn't supported yet.
-So, please avoid leaving the Subdomain field empty or entering `@`, as this will cause errors.
+> To using the Domain directly point to your local IPv6 address, please entering the Subdomain `@` .

 Feel free to open issues and pull requests.
 Thanks for your support!